ianallannz/vote/blog/on-working-together-across-industries-and-the-problem-of-JVs.md

 It's a long play but it's a start to addressing the underlying problem of broadly low free incomes in the region.

-**The reason I suggest the Council to plays a role here is I've seen how Joint Ventures (JVs) more often than not wither on the vine.**
+**The reason I suggest the Council plays a role here is I've seen how Joint Ventures (JVs) more often than not wither on the vine.**

 There is early enthusiasm with parties coming together on a solution to a shared market opportunity.
 An opportunity that they couldn't reasonably achieve on their own.
 It might begin as a simple partnership but the opportunity looks so big that they put skin in the game.
 It all makes sense.